Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/aggregates.md

 ## What Problem Aggregate is Trying to Solve?

 Since an entity's data is mutable,
-It creates an opening for multiple ways in which its data can become corrupted.
+It creates an opening for its data to become corrupted.

-The goal of the pattern is to protect the consistency of its data.
+_The goal of the pattern is to protect the consistency of its data._

 There are implications and challenges that the pattern has to address to keep its state consistent at all times.

 <!-- ### Consistency Enforcement -->

-## How Aggregate Enforces Consistency?
+## How Aggregate Pattern Enforces Consistency?

 To enforce consistency of the data,
 The aggregate pattern draws a clear boundary between the aggregate and its outer scope.

 _The aggregate is a consistency enforcement boundary._

-The aggregate’s logic has to validate all incoming modifications and ensure that the changes do not contradict its business rules.
+The aggregate’s logic has to validate all incoming modifications,
+And ensure that the changes do not contradict its business rules.

+## How to Implement Aggregate Pattern?

 From an implementation perspective,
 The consistency is enforced by allowing only the aggregate’s business logic to modify its state.